 Moreover, the deduction can never exceed 20% of your taxable income.

-If your taxable income is below $315,000 if married filing jointly, or $157,500 if single, your pass-through deduction is equal to 20% of your qualified business income (QBI).
+How the pass-through deduction is calculated depends on whether your taxable income (QBI income plus other taxable income) exceeds an annual threshold that is adjusted for inflation each year.
+For 2019, the threshold is taxable income up to $321,400 if married filing jointly, or up to $160,700 if single.
+If your income is within this threshold, your pass-through deduction is equal to 20% of your qualified business income (QBI).
 This is the maximum possible pass-through deduction.

 Example: Tom is single and operates his public relations business as a sole proprietorship.
 His business earns $100,000 in qualified business income during the year.
 His total taxable income for the year is $120,000.
 His pass-through deduction is 20% x $100,000 QBI = $20,000.
 He may deduct $20,000 from his income taxes.

-If your taxable income exceeds $315,000 if married, or $157,500 if single, calculating your deduction is much more complicated and depends on your total income and the type of work you do.
+If your taxable income exceeds the annual threshold (for 2019, $321,400 if married filing jointly or $160,700 if single), calculating your deduction is much more complicated and depends on your total income and the type of work you do.
 First of all, you need to determine whether your business falls within one of the following service provider categories:

-If you’re a non-service provider and your taxable income is over $415,000 if married filing jointly, or $207,500 if single, your maximum possible pass-through deduction is 20% of your QBI, just like at the lower income levels.
-However, when your income is this high a W2 wage/business property limitation takes effect.
-Your deduction is limited to the greater of:
+If you’re a non-service provider and your taxable income is $100,000 or more above the income threshold if married filing jointly, or $50,000 if single, your pass-through deduction is fully subject to a W-2 wage/business property limitation.
+Thus, if you're married filing jointly, this limitation applies if your taxable income is over $421,400, or $210,700 if you're single.
+Your maximum possible pass-through deduction is 20% of your QBI, just like at the lower income levels.
+However, when your income is this high your deduction is further limited to the greater of:

 Thus, if you have neither employees nor depreciable property, you get no deduction.
 This is intended to encourage pass-through owners to hire employees and/or buy property for their business.